awesomemotive/wp101plugin/readme.txt

 = wp101_get_help_topics =

 The `wp101_get_help_topics` filter is applied to the output of the `get_help_topics()` method.
-This supplies all of the default videos for the WP101 plugin.
+This supplies all of the default videos for the WP101 Plugin.
 This filter, and indeed all of the filters, is passed an array of videos that looks something very much like the following:

     php
     array(